 Clinical Technician: Job Description & Career Requirements

-Clinical Laboratory Technicians most frequently work in private and government labs, hospitals, and clinics.
+Clinical laboratory technicians most frequently work in private and government labs, hospitals, and clinics.
 They play a crucial role in the process of detecting, identifying, diagnosing, and treating illnesses and diseases.
-Typical duties of a Clinical Laboratory Technician include cleaning clinical laboratory equipment, doing chemical tests on blood, performing urinalysis, and monitoring treatment.
+Typical duties of a clinical laboratory technician include cleaning laboratory equipment, testing blood with chemicals, performing urinalysis, and monitoring treatment.
 Technicians must work under the supervision of clinical laboratory technologists.

 How to Become a Clinical Laboratory Technician

-If you're looking to become a Clinical Laboratory Technician, you'll need at least an associate's degree or a certificate.
+Clinical laboratory technicians must have at least an associate's degree or a certificate.
 Prerequisites may include biology, chemistry, and anatomy and physiology.
-Typical coursework that will help you start a career in Clinical Laboratory Technology includes biochemistry, mathematics, microbiology, phlebotomy, and hematology.
+Typical coursework includes biochemistry, mathematics, microbiology, phlebotomy, and hematology.
 Additionally, hands-on clinical lab rotations are mandatory.

-According to 2010 data from the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the economic outlook for Clinical Laboratory Technicians is average when compared to all occupations; the BLS expects employment in this field will grow 15% from 2010-2020.
-Median annual earnings in May 2012 for Clinical Laboratory Technicians were $37,240.
+According to data from the U.S. Bureau of Labor Statistics (BLS), the economic outlook for clinical laboratory technicians is average when compared to all occupations; the BLS expects employment in this field will grow 14% from 2012 to 2022.
+The BLS reported in May 2012 that the median annual salary for clinical laboratory technicians was $37,240.

 Related to Clinical Technician: Job Description & Career Requirements